rainymoon911/shibboleth-for-edx/sp/README.md

-configuration of sp(jsut for test ,finally installed on edx)
+configuration of sp(just for test ,finally installed on edx)
 ======